13pgeiser/debian_chromebook_XE303C12/Readme.rst

 The final result is usable but far from production quality.

 1. Currently the machine does not like the reboot much.
 This leads to a back screen -> shutdown and restart each time.
-2. Sound card is not configured (and may not work).
-3. There is no graphic acceleration.
-4. Change the password!!! ;-)
+2. Change the password!!! ;-)
-5. Plenty of other problems not described here.
+3. Plenty of other problems not described here.

 Rebuilding locally
 ******************